 Thus, the institutional duty of easy rescue differs from the rule of rescue by implying a cost threshold and a feasibility requirement for rescues that receive priority: it applies to those rescues that can be met at relatively low cost.
 Further, it does not unjustly select beneficiaries in virtue of their salience; it prioritises them based on need.
-Need is a morally relevant consideration reflected in a popular strand of thinking about justice, which requires that institutions give some priority to those people who are worst off (prioritarianism).iii iiiPrioritarianism is a more expansive theory that prioritises the worse-off, generally; it is not limited to cases in which people need rescuing.
-However, the institutional duty of easy rescue could be grounded in the same considerations that ground prioritarianism.
+Need is a morally relevant consideration reflected in a popular strand of thinking about justice, which requires that institutions give some priority to those people who are worst off (prioritarianism).iii

 There is yet another way in which an institutional focus can address concerns about the force of rescue duties, that is, how demanding they are.
 Substantial institutions can respond to very demanding rescues without any one person incurring a large unredressed burden because the burdens can be spread across individuals.
 For instance, taxpayers fund the fire department to conduct rescue operations, sharing the burden of rescue communally.
 Though firefighters do incur great burdens, they are also compensated for the risk.
 One could also imagine an institutional scheme whereby individuals who incur great costs to enact rescue-recall the man who must sacrifice his sports car to save a child on the railroad tracks-could be compensated for their personal loss.
 By spreading the demands of rescue among individuals, institutions can better coordinate rescues and collectively shoulder its burdens.
 The demands of individual rescue are less burdensome when addressed by institutions.
-23

 Focusing on institutions provides a response to, and a diagnosis of, the demandingness concern.
 A primary reason why the demands of rescue can be so great is because poorly functioning or absent institutions cause rescue cases to proliferate.
-For example, wide inequalities in rates of childhood vaccinations within and between Indian states suggest that many children do not receive life-saving vaccinations because their state institutions are not just.24 If institutions were just and properly functioning, a great number of rescue cases would likely disappear.
+For example, wide inequalities in rates of childhood vaccinations within and between Indian states suggest that many children do not receive life-saving vaccinations because their state institutions are not just.
+If institutions were just and properly functioning, a great number of rescue cases would likely disappear.